Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

 \section{Experiments}

-Using the four speech synthesis systems and their variants, we conducted two experiments to analyze several important factors for end-to-end speech synthesis \footnote{Audio samples for our experiments can be found at https://nii-yamagishilab.github.io/yasuda-csl-tacotron-audio-samples/.}.
-The first experiment is about Japanese TTS to answer the following questions:

-\begin{itemize} \item Q1) How much can increasing model parameter size improve naturalness? \item Q2) How much do the differences in network structures between the CBHL encoder \cite{Wang2017} and CNN-based encoder \cite{Shen2017} affect naturalness in Japanese? \item Q3) How much can the presence of self-attention improve naturalness in Japanese? \item Q4) How much do our sequence-to-sequence based systems differ from comparable pipeline systems using full-context label in terms of naturalness of synthetic speech in Japanese, and where do the differences possibly come from? \end{itemize}

-The second experiment is about English TTS using raw text to answer the following questions:
+Using baseline Tacotron and self-attention Tacotron with variations of encoder structure and model parameter size, we conducted two experiments to analyze several important factors for end-to-end speech synthesis \footnote{Audio samples for our experiments can be found at https://nii-yamagishilab.github.io/yasuda-csl-tacotron-audio-samples/.}.
+The two experiments are about Japanese and English TTS systems to answer the following questions: \begin{itemize} \item Q1) How much can increasing model parameter size improve naturalness? \item Q2) How much do the differences in network structures between the CBHL encoder \cite{Wang2017} and CNN-based encoder \cite{Shen2017} affect naturalness? \item Q3) How much can the presence of self-attention improve naturalness? \item Q4) How much do our sequence-to-sequence based systems differ from comparable pipeline systems using full-context label in terms of naturalness of synthetic speech, and where do the differences possibly come from? \end{itemize} The English experiment uses raw texts in addition to phones, which is not possible in the Japanese experiment.
+This experiment is to answer the following question: \begin{itemize} \item Q5) How much is character input inferior to phone input in our Tacotron systems?
+What can reduce the gap between character and phone input? \end{itemize}

-\begin{itemize} \item Q5) How much is character input inferior to phone input in our Tacotron systems? \item Q6) How much does the difference in encoder network structures affect naturalness in English, and can the encoders reduce the gap between character and phone input? \item Q7) How much can the presence of self-attention improve naturalness in English, and can it reduce the gap between character and phone input? \item Q8) How much do our sequence-to-sequence based Tacotron systems differ from comparable pipeline systems using full-context labels in terms of naturalness of synthetic speech in English, and where do the differences possibly come from? \end{itemize}